 Why is a Montessori bookshelf useful?

-There are so many benefits for children that make using a Montessori bookshelf and the book rotation method very worthwhile.
+There are so many benefits for children that make using a Montessori bookcase and the book rotation method very worthwhile.
 Firstly, this helps parents with newborns, toddlers, and elementary kids to keep their rooms tidy and neat – who doesn’t love that idea!
 Children can access their books easily, and it allows them to engage more independently when choosing a book, contributing to the responsibility when reading and tidying their rooms.

 There are many other benefits in addition to creating a tidy, accessible space: